 Adam’s written commentary is regularly featured in the Oklahoma Gazette, Tulsa World, and Oklahoman, and he has been interviewed by local, national, and international broadcast media.
 He is a regular public speaker at Oklahoma universities and college campuses on topics ranging from the basics of Islam to specialized issues such as demystifying Jihad.

-Adam Soltani is a recipient of the 2014 Oklahoma Human Rights Award presented by the Oklahoma Universal Human Rights Alliance, the 2015 Interfaith Leadership Award presented by the Oklahoma Conference of Churches, and the 2015 Civil Libertarian of the Year Award presented by the American Civil Liberties Union of Oklahoma.
+Adam Soltani received the 2014 Oklahoma Human Rights Award presented by the Oklahoma Universal Human Rights Alliance, the 2015 Interfaith Leadership Award presented by the Oklahoma Conference of Churches, and the 2015 Civil Libertarian of the Year Award presented by the American Civil Liberties Union of Oklahoma.

 In 2016, Adam Soltani completed the Nonprofit Management Certification course from the Oklahoma Center for Nonprofits.
 In April, the YWCA of Oklahoma City recognized him as a ‘Leading Social Justice Advocate.’